 Of course, you should be aware that the Medicare Part B premium is not included in the benefits of any Medicare Supplement plan.
 Prescription drug coverage benefits aren’t included in the monthly premium of any of these plans, either.
 Therefore, you don’t have to worry about these benefits when you compare this Supplement to others.

-Medicare Supplement Plan C Rates
+How Much Does Medicare Supplement Plan C Cost?

 How much you will pay for your monthly premium for Medicare Plan C will depend on the insurance agency that you purchase your policy from.
 For the lowest monthly premium, you’ll definitely want to shop around.
 Then, you can enhance your Original Medicare coverage in the most affordable way possible.